 - Achieving and maintaining a required grade point average and

 - Total attempted hours must not exceed 150% of the published length of the students' degree program.

-The minimum progress preliminary evaluation is reviewed at the end of the Spring semester with the official evaluation reviewed at the end of the Summer semester.
+The minimum progress evaluation (SAP) is reviewed at the end of the every semester (Fall, Spring and Summer).

 Your entire academic record is reviewed, including semesters when you did not receive federal financial aid.

-Academic Amnesty does not affect or alter the student’s financial aid records financial aid eligibility.
-Student who are granted Academic Amnesty must also submit a financial aid appeal, if not making Satisfactory Academic Progress.
+Academic Amnesty does not affect or alter the student’s financial aid records for financial aid eligibility.
+All courses, hours attempted, and grades will be counted for financial aid Satisfactory Academic Progress.
+Students who are granted academic amnesty must also submit a financial aid appeal, if not making Satisfactory Academic Progress.

 June 30th – Priority Deadline to submit SAP Appeals for the fall semester.
 Final Deadline to submit a Fall semester SAP Appeal is 14th class day.

 November 30th – Priority Deadline to submit SAP Appeals for the spring semester.
 Final Deadline to submit a Spring semester SAP Appeal is 14th class day.

 If one of the above dates falls on a weekend you have until the next business day to submit your documents.

 Priority Deadline means we will process your appeal before payment (tuition and fees) due date, IF all requested documentation is submitted by the priority deadline.